-Little Letete Passage is narrow, shallow and has very strong currents.
+Little Letete Passage is narrow, shal-147 low and has very strong currents.
 The passage is suitable only for small vessels and is used by the ferry to Deer Island.
-A light (57.3) is shown from a skeleton tower on the north side of Jameson Island, the south entrance point from the east.
+A light (57.3) is shown from a skeleton tower having green and white daymarks, on the north side of Jameson Island, the south entrance point from the east.
 An overhead power cable, vertical clearance 41 m, crosses the west side of Little Letete Passage at the entrance to Passamaquoddy Bay.
 Butler Point is the NE extreme of Deer Island 0.5 mile SW of Jameson Island.
 A ferry wharf 98 m long and 8 m wide, with a concrete ramp on each side, is situated about 0.2 mile south of Butler Point.
-The ferry operates to Matthews Cove on the mainland.
+The ferry operates to Matthews located on the north side of the wharf near the pier head.
+The cove is protected from the south by a breakwater that joins Little Island, and from another breakwater that extends 133 m NE from Little Island.
+A light (56), having red and white daymarks, is shown from a skeleton tower on the outer end of the NE breakwater.
+Radar reflectors are situated on rocky ledges, 0.2 and 0.4 mile ESE of the breakwater.